MLQZJ/pytorch-CycleGAN-and-pix2pix/README.md

 python test.py --dataroot ./datasets/satellite --name satellite_pix2pix --model pix2pix --direction BtoA
 ```
 - The test results will be saved to a html file here: `./results/satellite_pix2pix/test_latest/index.html`.
 You can find more scripts at `scripts` directory.

+## Our work:

+## [Image_Preprocessing]
+Pre-treat the dataset so that we can get the new dataset to train and to test the models.

+## Work of the original authors:

 ## [Datasets](docs/datasets.md)
 Download pix2pix/CycleGAN datasets and create your own datasets.